-- 16. Appointment of Officers - 16.1 (a) The Clerk shall be the Chief Executive of Broxtowe - (b) The Treasurer shall be the Deputy Chief Executive of Broxtowe - (c) Erewash shall appoint a Liaison Officer to the Joint Committee and the Chief Executive of Erewash shall notify and keep notified the Clerk of the person appointed by Erewash to the post - 16.2 The Joint Committee shall appoint and pay such employees as it deems necessary to provide equip maintain and manage the Crematorium and all services and duties ancillary thereto and required to be provided by virtue of this agreement or by statute and such employees shall be enabled to join any pension scheme which employees of Broxtowe are entitled to join by virtue of their individual contracts of employment - 16.3 The functions of the Joint Committee shall be dealt with by Broxtowe Officers in accordance with the attached Schedule.
-For the avoidance of doubt the identified Officers shall include Officers succeeding to the named Officers' responsibilities on any reorganisation - 17.
-Accounts - 17.1 The Treasurer shall keep accounts of all moneys received by and all expenditure of the Joint Committee as may be required for the purposes of Part 8 of the Local Government Act 1972 - 17.2 As soon as practicable after the end of the Financial Year the Joint Committee shall send to each Authority a full report of the operations of the Joint committee during the last financial year and a copy of the accounts therefor
+16. Appointment of Officers

+- 16.1 (a) The Clerk shall be the Chief Executive of Broxtowe - (b) The Treasurer shall be the Deputy Chief Executive of Broxtowe - (c) Erewash shall appoint a Liaison Officer to the Joint Committee and the Chief Executive of Erewash shall notify and keep notified the Clerk of the person appointed by Erewash to the post - 16.2 The Joint Committee-shall appoint and pay such employees as it is deemed necessary to provide equip maintain and manage the Crematorium and all services and duties ancillary thereto and required to be provided by virtue of this Agreement or by statute and such employees shall be enabled to join any pension scheme which employees of Broxtowe are entitled to join by virtue of their individual contracts of employment - 16.3 The Joint Committee shall delegate the provision of the Bereavement Services to Broxtowe Officers in accordance with the attached Schedule.
+For the avoidance of doubt the identified Officers shall include Officers succeeding to the named Officers' responsibilities on any re-organisation

+17. Accounts

-- 17.3 Broxtowe will carry out an annual audit of the accounts and the Joint Committee will provide a copy of the report thereof to each of the Authorities as soon as practicably possible after receipt of the same - 18.
-Performance of Agreement - 18.1 The Authorities shall at all times take all or any action as may be necessary for giving full effect to this agreement and every provision and obligation contained herein and any decision made by the Joint Committee pursuant hereto - 18.2 Each Authority shall bear its own costs for the negotiation preparation completion and stamping of this agreement - 18.3 If either Authority shall fail to carry out any necessary act required to be taken pursuant to paragraph 18.1 above, the other may implement any reasonable measures necessary to give effect to this agreement or any proper decision of the Joint Committee and the reasonable costs thereof shall be recoverable as a debt from the Authority which so failed to act - 19.
-Termination - 19.1 If the Authorities or either of them shall wish to determine this agreement or make any alterations to the terms hereof then in default of agreement between the Authorities the matter shall be referred to arbitration in accordance with paragraph 20 below - 20.
-Arbitration
+- 17.1 The Treasurer shall keep accounts of all moneys received by and all expenditure of the Joint Committee as may be required for the purposes of Part 8 of the Local Government Act 1972 - 17.2 As soon as practicable after the end of the Financial Year the Joint Committee shall send to each Authority a full report of the operations of the Joint Committee during the last financial year and a copy of the accounts therefore - 17.3 Broxtowe will carry out an annual audit of the accounts and the Joint Committee will provide a copy of the report thereof to each of the Authorities as soon as practicably possible after receipt of the same

+18. Performance of Agreement

+18.1 The Authorities shall at all times take all or any action as may be necessary for giving full effect to this Agreement and every provision and obligation contained herein and any decision made by the Joint Committee pursuant hereto

+- 18.2 Each Authority shall bear its own costs for the negotiation preparation completion and stamping of this Agreement - 18.3 If either Authority shall fail to carry out any necessary act required to be taken pursuant to paragraph 18.1 above, the other may implement any reasonable measures necessary to give effect to this Agreement or any proper decision of the Joint Committee and the reasonable costs thereof shall be recoverable as a debt from the Authority which so failed to act

+19. Termination